LASIK Flex Spending Accounts

 A Flexible Spending Account (FSA) (also called a flex plan, reimbursement account, Flex 125, Tax Saving Plan, Medical Spending Account, a Section 125, or a Cafeteria Plan) is an employer-sponsored benefit that allows you to pay for eligible medical expenses on a pre-tax basis.

 TLC's simple FSA Savings Calculator can show you what savings you can recieve on LASIK by using a Flexible Spending Account.
-Also, consult this reference to learn the difference between FSAs, HSAs and HRAs.
+Also, consult this reference to learn the differences between FSAs, HSAs and HRAs.

 FSA reduces your income taxes.